lldre/conti_blog/README.md

 Conti's code, while not particularly ground-breaking, is incredibly destructive when used in a targeted attack.
 When used by an operator during an attack it no longer has to consider AV or communicating with a c2c server.
 Pair that with the ability to guide the ransomware using command-line arguments and give the operator output through logging, it is a piece of kit that shouldn't be underestimated.

-If you are dealing with a ransomware attack in which this version was involved and still have questions after reading this blog, feel free to reach out (here) [TODO: insert link to contact page]
+If you are dealing with a ransomware attack in which this version was involved and still have questions after reading this blog, feel free to reach out [here]({{<ref "/contact">}}).

 # Appendix <a name="appendix"></a>